 The Bears have nine division titles, and one Super Bowl in 1985.
 Playing out of Soldier Field, the Bears have the highest number of players in the Pro Football Hall of Fame.
 You can expect some bets on them adding to their haul of titles once sports betting comes to Illinois.

 College Football is popular in Illinois too, with the Illinois Fighting Illini and Northwestern Wildcats programs both competing in the Big Ten Conference.

 In 1996 the Bulls set win records that would not be broken until the current Golden State Warriors 2016 campaign.
-Led by Jordan, the Chicago Bulls became one of the most recognisable and marketable teams in all of sports.
+Led by Jordan, the Chicago Bulls became one of the most recognizable and marketable teams in all of the sports.
 The Chicago Sky represent the city in the WNBA.

-The Cubs home in Wrigley Field is one of the most well-known in Major Leage Baseball.
+The Cubs home in Wrigley Field is one of the most well-known in Major League Baseball.